lab-cosmo/atomistic-cookbook/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 You can contribute in the ways listed below.

+## Adding an example/tutorial

+Examples are implemented as `sphinx-gallery` projects, and are compiled automatically into an HTML documentation, from which they can be downloaded as Jupyter notebooks.
+You will find examples of tutorials in the `examples/` folder of the repository.
+Each new example consists of a folder, e.g. `new_example/`, which should, at the very least, contain a `README.rst` file that describes briefly what is contained in the example, and a python file that contains the example itself.
+This file should be formatted as expected by `sphinx-gallery` (see the [project homepage](https://sphinx-gallery.github.io/stable/index.html) for examples and documentation.
+You should also add a reference to the new example to the sphinx configuration in the `docs/src`.

 ## Report Bugs

 Report bugs using GitHub issues.